raymondxu/devfest-webdev-track/DevFest Web Development Track.md

 <a href="#top" class="top" id="model">Top</a>
 ## 4.2 Adding a Model
-Now that we have our database all set-up, we need to specify what kind of data we're going to be storing.
+Now that we have our database all set up, we need to specify what kind of data we're going to be storing.
 Generally, to specify this, we create a [database model][database-model], which determines what our data is and how it will be stored.
 Let's work on creating our model.

 <a id="fav-book"></a>
 ### 4.2.1 Creating a `FavoriteBook` Model